Educational Guide

 Recommendation: Personal Preference

 In areas without extreme weather, choose based on budget, architectural style, and personal preference.
 Gable roofs offer cost savings and more attic space.
-Hip roofs provide superior durability and sophisticated appearance.
+Hip roofs provide superior durability and a sophisticated appearance.
 Both perform well in moderate conditions.

 Tornado Alley